Home » By Course » Appetizers » Puff Pastry Christmas Tree

 • Assemble the tree ahead of time and refrigerate it until baking; bake straight from chilled for the best results.

 Serve: Sprinkle with herbs or Parmesan.
-It pairs well with fresh veggies, olives, or charcuterie, and is a great match for a Christmas tree cheese platter.
+It pairs well with fresh veggies, olives, and charcuterie.

 Store: Keep leftovers in an airtight container for up to 1 day at room temperature or 2 days in the fridge, then reheat in a 350 F oven for 5 to 7 minutes to bring back the crispiness.
 You can also freeze unbaked assembled trees for up to 1 month and bake them straight from frozen, adding a few extra minutes.